LucasIBoczkowski/Portfolio/Restaurant Reviews Analysis/notebooks/README.md

 ## Usage

-- Open the `Restaurant Reviews.ipynb` file in Google Colab, Jupyter Notebook or similar, in order to explore the project.
+- Open the `Restaurant Reviews.ipynb` file in Google Colab, Jupyter Notebook, or a similar platform to explore the project.